jmgonzalez06/CPSC_Project1--Client_Server_Communication_using_Web_Sockets/README.md

 3. pip install bcrypt
 4. pip install -r backend/requirements.txt

+# Make sure to set IP of WebSocket Server PC in script.js

 # To run, use terminal to run the following command and open index.html on your browser
 python ./backend/server.py

+# To connect on another device, connect with http://HOSTIP:8081, and navigate to frontend

 # To rerun, delete "securechat.db" before running the previous command